games-hnf/otw-bandit/lvl08-09/README.md

 `grep`, `sort`, `uniq`, `strings`, `base64`, `tr`, `tar`, `gzip`, `bzip2`, `xxd`

 ## Solution
-This level teaches how to basically use the `sort` and `uniq` commands.
+This level teaches the basic usage of the `sort` and `uniq` commands.

-More precisely, we login to the server as usual by the `ssh` command, and check the `$HOME` directory.
+We begin by logging into the server via SSH and checking the `$HOME` directory:
 ```bash
 ll
 ```
-We receive a file named **data.txt**.
+We find a file named **data.txt**.
-If we simply `cat` this file, we obtain a bunch of random strings.
+If we simply run `cat` on this file, we see a bunch of random strings.
-According to the hint, most of them are repeated, and the only unique string is the password for the next level.
+According to the level hint, most of these strings are repeated, and the only **unique** string is the password for the next level.
-We learned from the manual page that, we can use the `sort` command to arrange all the repeated string in one place, and then use the `uniq` command with the `-u` flag to find out the unique string among them.
+From the manual pages, we learn that the `sort` command helps group identical lines together.
+Then, we use the `uniq` command with the `-u` flag to extract the **unique** line from these sorted lines.

-We cannot use the `uniq` command directly, because this command tells the system to compare the considering line to its adjacent lines to find out the unique line.
-It cannot search through the entire file to directly find the unique line, that's why we need to run the `sort` command first to arrange all the repeated lines at the same place.
+Note: we **cannot use** `uniq` directly on an unsorted file, because `uniq` only compares **adjacent** lines.
+If the file isn't sorted, non-adjacent duplicates won't be detected, and may be mistakenly treated as unique.
+That's why sorting the file first is essential before using `uniq`.
 ```bash
 sort data.txt | uniq -u
 ```
-We then receive the password for the next level.
+Running this command returns the password for the next level.

 ## Summary
-- Learned the basics of the `sort` and `uniq` commands
+- Learned the basic usage of the `sort` and `uniq` commands
+- Understood why sorting is necessary before using `uniq`
 - Found the password for the next level